aizurietaochoa/OPSWAT_Assessment/README.md

 ---

-To scan a file, simply run the python code with the path to your file as an argument, e.g.
+To scan a file, simply run the python code with the path to your file as an argument in a terminal, e.g.

 `python scan.py c:\Users\*username*\Documents\samplefile.txt`